MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/progress.md

 ## Our Actionable Research Question

-- > _How have armed conflicts in the past decade affected the deployment, capacity utilization, household consumption of solar photovoltaic and small‐scale wind systems in conflict‐affected communities?_
+> _How have armed conflicts in the past decade affected the deployment, capacity utilization, and household consumption of solar photovoltaic systems in conflict‐affected communities?_

 ## Constraints